Forest Therapy

 Benefits of forest therapy

-This modality may also encourage improved wellbeing, given forest environments have been shown to enhance recovery from stress and fatigue which can assist in the prevention of depression and stress-related health problems[9].
-Interestingly, a number of studies suggest that the benefits of forest therapy may be greater for people with known alcohol addictions[10] or depressive tendencies[11], with those with depressive tendencies showing significantly greater improvements in their mood states following the intervention.
+This modality may also encourage improved well-being, given forest environments have been shown to enhance recovery from stress and fatigue which can assist in the prevention of depression and stress-related health problems[9].
+Interestingly, several studies suggest that the benefits of forest therapy may be greater for people with known alcohol addictions[8] or depressive tendencies[9], with those with depressive tendencies showing significantly greater improvements in their mood states following the intervention.

 Forest therapy may also aid with specific conditions such as Chronic Obstructive Pulmonary Disease (COPD), hypertension and mental health concerns.
 In elderly people with COPD, a study of forest bathing found that it reduced inflammation and stress levels[12], while other studies recommend it as an enjoyable complementary approach to controlling hypertension[13] for older adults.
 This was as one session recorded a reduction in the blood pressure, pulse rate and anxiety levels of those with pre-hypertension or hypertension, as well as a positive increase in mood.